A TRADITIONAL THAI SALAD

 - 1/4 cup unsweetened shredded coconut, toasted

-- 1/3 cup roasted and crushed peanuts
+- 1/3 cup roasted and chopped peanuts

 - 1 red onion, thinly sliced